-The Company had outstanding non-cancelable purchase commitments related to advertising contracts of approximately \$12.1 million at March 28, 2009.
+The Company had outstanding non-cancelable purchase commitments related to advertising contracts of approximately \$8.0 million at June 27, 2009.

-The Company has entered into contracts for the normal supply of a portion of its hops requirements.
+The Company has entered into contracts for the supply of a portion of its hops requirements.
 These purchase contracts extend through crop year 2015 and specify both the quantities and prices, mostly denominated in euros, to which the Company is committed.
-Hops purchase commitments outstanding at March 28, 2009 totaled \$39.1 million, based on the exchange rates on that date.
+Hops purchase commitments outstanding at June 27, 2009 totaled \$41.1 million, based on the exchange rates on that date.

-The Company had outstanding non-cancelable purchase commitments related to capital expenditures for its Lehigh Valley, Pennsylvania brewery (the "Pennsylvania Brewery") of \$4.4 million as of March 28, 2009.
+The Company had outstanding non-cancelable purchase commitments related to capital expenditures for its brewery located in Lehigh Valley, Pennsylvania (the "Pennsylvania Brewery") of \$2.5 million as of June 27, 2009.

 In the normal course of business, the Company enters into various production arrangements with other brewing companies.
 Under the brewing service arrangements with other brewing companies, the Company purchases the liquid produced by those brewing companies, including the raw materials that are used in the liquid, at the time such liquid goes into fermentation.
-The Company is also required to repurchase from the supplier all unused raw materials purchased by the supplier specifically for its products at supplier's cost, upon termination of these production arrangements.
+The Company is required to repurchase from the supplier all unused raw materials purchased by the supplier specifically for its products at supplier's cost upon termination of these production arrangements.
 The Company is also obligated to meet annual volume requirements in conjunction with certain production arrangements.
-In 2009, the Company has minimum production commitments of approximately \$850,000 in aggregate with other brewing companies.
+In 2009, the Company has minimum production commitments of approximately \$100,000 in aggregate with other brewing companies.

-The Company has been informed that ownership of the Rochester, New York brewery changed in February 2009 and that the new owners would not assume the Company's existing contract for production at the brewery.
+The Company has been informed that ownership of the High Falls brewery located in Rochester, New York (the "Rochester Brewery") changed in February 2009 and that the new owners would not assume the Company's existing contract for brewing services at the Rochester Brewery.
 The new owners have indicated a willingness to negotiate a new production arrangement, but only on terms less favorable to the Company.
-Brewing of the Company's products at the Rochester brewery ceased in April, pending resolution of the contract issues.
-The Company has the matter under advisement, including an assessment of its legal rights and remedies, but does not believe that any inability to avail itself of production capacity at the Rochester brewery will have a material impact on its ability to meet demand for its products.
+Brewing of the Company's products at the Rochester Brewery ceased in April, pending resolution of the contract issues.
+The Company has the matter under advisement, including an assessment of its legal rights, remedies and obligations, but does not believe that any inability to avail itself of production capacity at the Rochester Brewery will have a material impact on its ability to meet demand for its products.

-On November 2, 2007, the Company entered into a Glass Bottle Supply Agreement with Anchor Glass Container Corporation ("Anchor") that calls for Anchor to be the exclusive supplier of glass bottles for the Company's Cincinnati, Ohio brewery (the "Cincinnati Brewery") and its Pennsylvania Brewery, beginning January 1, 2009.
+As of January 1, 2009, the Company became subject to a Glass Bottle Supply Agreement with Anchor Glass Container Corporation ("Anchor") under which Anchor will be the exclusive supplier of certain glass bottles for the Company's Cincinnati, Ohio brewery (the "Cincinnati Brewery") and its Pennsylvania Brewery.
 The agreement also establishes the terms on which Anchor may supply glass bottles to other breweries where the Company brews its beers.
 Under this agreement, the Company has minimum and maximum purchase commitments that are based on Company-provided production estimates, which, under normal business conditions, are expected to be fulfilled.

-The Company had various other non-cancelable purchase commitments at March 28, 2009, which amounted to \$4.3 million.
+The Company had various other non-cancelable purchase commitments at June 27, 2009, which amounted to \$2.2 million.